Skip to content

 API

-The API of both the vector database and the large language model are available via the following OpenAPI Definition.
+The API of both the vector database and the large language model are available via the OpenAPI Definition at http://localhost:8001/docs.

 Getting Access to AI Assistant